zzstoatzz/portfolio/README.md

 <p align="center"><img width="200" src="percolation/start.png"  /></p>

 Next we have to model the ways in which nodes can interact with each other.
-In most 2-d models, nodes are limited to interacting with their N, S, E, W "nearest neighbors" and so we can define a list of all the possible bonds that can exist in terms of the vertices these bonds would connect at (each bond you add has to connect at two vertices, so I've represented the list of bonds in terms of the vertices that would be necessitated by these bonds).
+In most 2-d models, nodes are limited to interacting with their N, S, E, W "nearest neighbors" and so we can define a list of all the possible bonds that can exist in terms of the vertices these bonds would connect at (each bond you add has to connect at two vertices, so I've represented the list of bonds as a list of vertices necessitated by possible bonds).
 The following code allows for 3 dimensional systems by including bonds between nodes directly above/below each other in adjacent 2-d layers, but here I'm just talking about a 2-d lattice so the `for z in range(0, WIDTH)` loops won't add any bonds to our list of possible vertices in this case.

 ```python
 # init vertex lists, return iterator (3/2*N) as 'index'